Kalvineur/fakewebserver/README.md

 # Set the port number
 $port = 8000

-# Set the file to serve on the base URL
+# Set the config file to load custom routes from
 $configFile = "routes.json";

 # Check if the config file exist